Lingzhi-CIMCS/github.io/_pages/about.md

 What is Integrated Multiphysics Circuits and Systems?
 ======
 Integrated Multiphysics Circuits and Systems mark a major technological leap, emerging from the fusion of diverse scientific and engineering fields.
 This area developed to meet the increasing demand for devices that are not only more advanced and compact but also energy-efficient.
 This advancement is fueled by rapid progress in materials science, manufacturing technologies, and computational power.
 Essentially, it integrates various physical phenomena—like electromagnetic, thermal, mechanical, and optical processes—into electronic circuits and systems.

+A prominent example is the inherent multi-physical nature of sensing and detection systems, which are circuits and systems designed to interface with various physical fields.
+Intrinsically, these systems are engineered to capture, decode, and process signals originating from diverse fields such as electromagnetic, acoustic, thermal, or mechanical domains.
+Furthermore, the Integrated Multiphysics Circuits and Systems can extend it to advanced applications in communication and computing.

 This integration enhances device functionality, performance, and energy efficiency, catering to the intricate needs of modern applications in sectors such as consumer electronics, healthcare, environmental monitoring, and aerospace.
 The advent of Integrated Multiphysics Circuits and Systems represents a significant shift from traditional single-physics designs, embracing the complexity and interplay of multiple physical domains for better, more versatile technological solutions.

 ##  What is Fields?